Husband and wife arrested in connection to death by assault

 NORFOLK, Va.
-(WAVY) — A husband and wife were arrested in connection to an assault that killed 45-year-old Jose Moreno.
+(WAVY) — A husband and wife were arrested in connection to the deadly assault of a 45-year-old man in Norfolk, police say.

-Police were dispatched on Aug.
-11 around 6:40 p.m. to the 700 block of Mariners Way for the report of a death.
-When officers arrived, they found Moreno deceased inside of an apartment.
+Police say they were dispatched on Friday around 6:40 p.m. to the 700 block of Mariners Way for the report of a death.
+When officers arrived, they found Jose Moreno dead inside of an apartment.

-50-year-old James C. Lynch and 43-year-old Kristie M. Lynch were arrested and charged with 2nd degree murder.
+50-year-old James C. Lynch and 43-year-old Kristie M. Lynch were arrested and charged with second-degree murder in the case.

 Check WAVY.com for the latest updates.